cyjake/leoric/docs/querying.md

 ### Object Conditions with Operators

 As you may have noticed in the previous example, the values in object conditions can be objects as well.
-If the object has got only one key and the key is one of `($eq, $gt, $gte, $lt, $lte, $ne, $in, $nin, $notIn, $like, $notLike, $between, $notBetween)`, it will be mapped to SQL operators accordingly:
+If every property of the object is one of `($eq, $gt, $gte, $lt, $lte, $ne, $in, $nin, $notIn, $like, $notLike, $between, $notBetween)`, the object is considered operator object condition:

 ```js
 Post.find({ title: { $ne: 'New Post' } })